 Storm-driven electrical power outages and grid reliability are other deterrents to going all-electric.
 “Propane generators and appliances that use minimal electricity make homes more resilient and dependable,” Cordill says.

 But as solar has grown in popularity, so have backup batteries to guard against power grid reliability problems and to provide power for a few critical systems, such as a refrigerator, heating or cooling equipment, or Wi-Fi and a computer.
-In fact, part of Thrive’s optional all-electric home package includes backup batteries that collect and store energy from the home's rooftop solar array.
+In fact, part of Thrive’s optional all-electric home package includes backup batteries that collect and store energy from the home's rooftop array.

 (Fossil) Fueling the Resistance Against Solar